-Having a Foundation for Individual Rights in Education staffer come to your school to speak to students, faculty, and administrators is an excellent opportunity to bring positive change to the state of student rights on campus.
-Even if you have never planned a campus event before, FIRE Student Network staff is here to help along the way!
+Having a Foundation for Individual Rights and Expression staffer come to your school to speak to students, faculty, and administrators is an excellent opportunity to bring positive change to the state of student rights on campus.
+Even if you have never planned a campus event before, the FIRE Student Network is here to help along the way!
 Click “request a speaker” to get started!

 Members of FIRE’s Board of Directors and Advisory Council are also available for speaking engagements.
 If you are interested in hosting a member of FIRE’s Board of Directors or Advisory Council for your event, please contact Elizabeth Stanley at firstname.lastname@example.org.

 President and CEO

 - Cancel Culture